 Walk this Way!
 Start a Walking Club

-I Rauner, et. al. Evidence that aerobic fitness is more salient than weight status in predicting standardized math and reading outcomes in fourth- through eighth-grade students.
-Journal of Pediatrics: 2013 Aug.
-163(2):344-8.
-Accessed February 15, 2017.
+iRauner et al., Evidence that aerobic fitness is more salient than weight status in predicting standardized math and reading outcomes in fourth- through eighth-grade students.
+Journal of Pediatrics, Aug.
+2013, 163(2): 344–8.
+Accessed January 20, 2018.

-Huddle up with your principal to give your plans a thumbs up and to establish safe walking routes, teachers or other adults to oversee the club, and students to walk!
-Ask the P.E. teacher to talk to students about the benefits of doing a regular activity like walking.
+Huddle up with your principal to give your plans a thumbs-up and establish safe walking routes, teachers or other adults to oversee the club, and students to walk!
+Ask the PE teacher to talk to students about the benefits of doing a regular activity like walking.
 Think about what time(s) of day might work best for your school.
 Before school — along with a Grab and Go Breakfast — might be a great pairing of physical activity and healthy eating.

 Students!
 Here are some things you can do to get things going!